wfclark5/Paniko/README.md

 # Paniko

 Paniko is a Python wrapper for Google's [Kaniko](https://github.com/GoogleContainerTools/kaniko).
-Kaniko is a command line utility that enables the building of container images that can't easily or securely run a Docker daemon.
+Kaniko is a command line utility that enables the building of container images within environments that can't easily or securely run a Docker daemon.
 This includes building images within a Kubernetes Pod or serverless infrastructure such as AWS's Fargate.

 It includes the most updated Kaniko commands and streaming of Kaniko's outputs.